Skip to main content

 Arguments:

-• loader_file_format TLoaderFileFormat - defines in which format files are stored in the load package before being sent to the destination function, this can be puae-jsonl or parquet.
+• loader_file_format TLoaderFileFormat, optional - Defines the format in which files are stored in the load package before being sent to the destination function.
+Defaults to None.

-• batch_size int - defines how many items per function call are batched together and sent as an array.
-If you set a batch-size of 0, instead of passing in actual dataitems, you will receive one call per load job with the path of the file as the items argument.
-You can then open and process that file in any way you like.
+• batch_size int, optional - Defines how many items per function call are batched together and sent as an array.
+If set to 0, instead of passing actual data items, you will receive one call per load job with the path of the file as the "items" argument.
+Defaults to 10.

-• name str - defines the name of the destination that gets created by the destination decorator, defaults to the name of the function
+• name str, optional - Defines the name of the destination.
+If not provided, defaults to the name of the decorated function.

-• skip_dlt_columns_and_tables bool - defines wether internal tables and columns will be fed into the custom destination function.
-This is set to True by default.
+• skip_dlt_columns_and_tables bool, optional - Defines whether internal dlt tables and columns are included in the custom destination function.
+Defaults to True.

-• max_table_nesting int - defines how deep the normalizer will go to normalize nested fields on your data to create subtables.
-This overwrites any settings on your source and is set to zero to not create any nested tables by default.
+• max_table_nesting int, optional - Defines how deep the normalizer will go to flatten nested fields in your data to create subtables.
+This overrides any source settings and defaults to 0, meaning no nested tables are created.

-• spec Type[CustomDestinationClientConfiguration] - defines a configuration spec that will be used to to inject arguments into the decorated functions.
-Argument not in spec will not be injected
+• spec Type[CustomDestinationClientConfiguration], optional - Defines a configuration spec used to inject arguments into the decorated function.
+Arguments not included in the spec will not be injected.
+Defaults to None.

 Returns: